fbpx

 Couscous and Borage Herb Salad

-• 1 cup couscous, dry
+• 1 cup couscous (dry)

 • 1 cup boiling water

-• Squeeze of lemon juice
+• A squeeze of lemon juice

-• 1 tablespoon olive oil/coconut oil
+• 1 tablespoon olive oil (or coconut oil)

 • 1 bunch spring onions (or red onion), finely chopped